Cleveland Spinal Cord Injury Lawyer

 A complete spinal cord injury refers to a complete lack of sensory and motor function below the area where the trauma occurred.

 The compensation you are entitled to depends on the extent and nature of your spinal cord injury and the circumstances of your accident.
 However, recoverable damages may include:

 - Lost wages

 Speak with a Qualified Spinal Cord Injury Lawyer in Cleveland

 If you or a loved one sustained a spinal cord injury, we can help.
-A seasoned spinal cord injury attorney at Slater & Zurz can successfully handle every step of the legal process, from identifying fault to securing maximum compensation for your injury.
+A seasoned personal injury attorney at Slater & Zurz can successfully handle every step of the legal process, from identifying fault to securing maximum compensation for your injury.
 After suffering a catastrophic injury, you need competent and compassionate legal representation.
 Our attorneys not only know how to skillfully handle every aspect of your spinal cord injury case but have the determination and resources to fight relentlessly on your behalf.
-To learn more, we welcome you
+To learn more, we welcome you.